hexresearch/fuzzy-parse/README.md

 For CSV-like formats it makes sense to split text to lines first, otherwise newline characters may cause to weird results

+# Authors

+This library is written and maintained by Dmitry Zuikov, dzuikov@gmail.com